Ultimate Guide to Hiking the Stairway to Heaven, Ireland

 You may have heard of the Stairway to Heaven in Northern Ireland, or you may have seen photos online of an immense set of stairs up a mountain.
 The non-hiker in you might cringe at the thought of hiking up a mountain but you really don’t have to hike the whole 33km Cuilcagh Way.

-The Stairway to Heaven is located in Fermanagh Northern Ireland – THE CUILCAGH LEGNABROCKY TRAIL – is its official name and it is from the Gaelic than means “chalky peak and it is Fermanagh’s highest mountain – Cuilcagh mountain as it is called.
+The Stairway to Heaven is located in Fermanagh Northern Ireland – THE CUILCAGH LEGNABROCKY TRAIL – is its official name and it is from Gaelic which means “chalky peak and it is Fermanagh’s highest mountain – Cuilcagh mountain as it is called.